csiro-funml/Variational-learning-of-Fractional-Posteriors/README.md

 1. [Gaussian mixture models](notebooks/gmm.ipynb)
    - This is self-contained.
    - You can probably run it on your laptop.
 GPU is not required.
-   - You can only use it within a Jupyter Notebook.
+   - You can only use it as a Jupyter Notebook.

 2. [Variational autoencoders for MNIST and Fashion-MNIST](notebooks/vae-expt.ipynb)
    - This depends on the [inference code](inf/vfbae.py) and the [neural network architectures](nnarch/vaenn.py).